 - if there are no bedrooms on a storey at least one smoke alarm must be installed in the most likely path of travel to exit the dwelling.

-All smoke alarms must be either hardwired or powered by a non-removable 10-year battery.
+Smoke alarms must be hardwired or powered by a non-removable 10-year battery.

 Visit the Qld Fire and Emergency Services website for a comprehensive description of the new legislation and your responsibilities.